MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 🔥 News

+- *2024.05*: One paper entitled "Revisiting RSA-Polynomial Problem and Semiprime Factorization" was accepted by *Theoretical Computer Science*.
 - *2024.04*: One paper entitled "Improved Lattice-Based Attack on Mersenne Low Hamming Ratio Search Problem" was accepted by *ACISP 2024*.
 - *2024.01*: One paper entitled "Revisiting Small Private Key Attacks on Common Prime RSA" was accepted by *IEEE Access*.
 - *2023.10*: One paper entitled "Partial Key Exposure Attack on Common Prime RSA" was accepted by *Inscrypt 2023*.